 Australia is supplying renewable energy equipment

 Australian renewable energy companies are developing technology and supplying equipment.
-Some projects may fail, but the successes will contribute to Australia’s prosperity and security in a low-carbon world.
+Some companies have failed, but the successes will contribute to Australia’s prosperity and security in a low-carbon world.

-The work of these companies shows that Australia has the smarts and will benefit from the energy transition.
+The work of these companies shows that Australia has the smarts and can benefit from the energy transition.

 Here are some examples.